 It was hailed as the best show to come from BBC2 so far and was so successful that it was quickly repeated on the main channel.

-Some classic sketches were The Leaping Nun’s of St Beryl and a ‘Good vs. Evil’ cricket match.
-Some of the sketches were simply surreal.
+Some classic sketches were The Leaping Nun’s of St Beryl – who resurfaced in the pair’s film Bedazzled (1967) -and a ‘Good vs. Evil’ cricket match.

 Not Only… But Also closed with the song Goodbye-ee which made its way into the top twenty chart in July 1965, and although the series only lasted two all-too-short seasons it was constantly being revived in one form or another right up until Peter Cook’s untimely death in the mid-90s.

 Cook and Moore went on to record three highly obscene comedy albums in the guise of Derek and Clive, but Cook’s increasing drink problem and Moore’s blossoming Hollywood career effectively killed the partnership.